Joseph Lister: Address to the Royal Medico-Chirurgical Society

-On 17 April 1868, Lister gave an address to the University of Glasgow Medico-Chirurgical Society where he spoke at length about the atmospheric germ theory and used his flask experiment to illustrate the theory.
+On 17 April 1868, Lister gave an address to the University of Glasgow Medico-Chirurgical Society.
+He spoke at length about the atmospheric germ theory and used his flask experiment to illustrate the theory in an effort to disprove the spontaneous generation of life.
+He also introduced catgut ligature and described five case histories to support his theory.
 During the two hour talk he gave three prerequisites to ensure success.
 The first was a belief in the antispetic technique, the second was a belief in the germ theory of disease and the third was that the surgeon must have a dependable antiseptic on hand.

-It was the first time that Lister used the phrase "The germ theory of putrefaction" that both Lister and Cheyne would frequently use over the next decade.
-The most significant aspect of the address was that that healing by organisation (Note: Healing by organisation is where the wound is left open and damaged tissue in the wound is repaired by the ingrowth of granulation tissue that later matures into fibrous tissue known as a scar.) in a blood clot was preferable in complex wounds to first intention healing.
-(Note: First intention healing is when the edges of a wound are bought together and new connective tissue known as Granulation tissue forms.)

-At that point he was still usig the acid putty mixture and warned the audience that the overlap on the wound needed to be big enough to prevent germs that had been discharged underneath the dressing from reentering the wound.
+The address was the first time that Lister used the phrase "The germ theory of putrefaction" that both Lister and Cheyne would frequently use over the next decade.
+The most significant aspect of the address was that healing by organisation (Note: Healing by organisation is an archaic term that describes how the wound edges are not approximated and is left open.
+The damaged tissue in the wound is repaired by the ingrowth of granulation tissue that later matures into fibrous tissue known as a scar.
+Now known as secondary intention healing) in a blood clot was preferable in complex wounds to healing by first intention.
+(Note: Healing by first intention is when the edges of a wound are approximated and bought together where new connective tissue known as granulation tissue forms.)
+Healing by organisation was not well understood during this period.
+Lister considered it similar to granulation healing that produced less scar tissue.
+For simple wounds he would bring the edges together and would seek first intention healing, in a manner similar to what other surgeons of the day would do.
+With complex wounds like compound fractures where the wound edges could not be brought together, he wanted a scab to form through healing by organisation.
+Treatment was simplified in that case and saved a drain being inserted to remove discharges.
+He tried to avoid a granulating sore (Note: A form of granulation tissue that is unhealthy, darker red in colour instead of a healthy pink, bleeds easily and becomes an serious impediment to healing in the wound.) forming which put the patient at greater risk.
+As his theory evolved on how clots healed, he began to consider granulation tissue as a product of "abnormal stimulation".
+He described it thus: